alexbuit/GeneticAlgorithm/docs/source/helper.rst

                     values (m x n) (individuals x genes * bitsize)
     :type result: array of ints (int **)

+.. c:function:: void printMatrix(int** matrix, int rows, int cols)

+    Print a matrix of integers

+    :param matrix: The matrix to be printed
+    :type matrix: array of ints (int **)

+    :param rows: The number of rows in the matrix
+    :type rows: int

+    :param cols: The number of columns in the matrix
+    :type cols: int

+    :return: void

+.. c:function:: void printMatrixf(float** matrix, int rows, int cols, int precision)

+    Print a matrix of floats

+    :param matrix: The matrix to be printed
+    :type matrix: array of floats (float **)

+    :param rows: The number of rows in the matrix
+    :type rows: int

+    :param cols: The number of columns in the matrix
+    :type cols: int

+    :param precision: The precision of the floats to be printed
+    :type precision: int

+    :return: void

 .. c:function:: void sigmoid(float *value, float *result, int size)

     Calculate the sigmoid of an array of floats

     :param value: The array of floats to be converted to sigmoid values (a)
     :type value: array of floats (float *)

     :param size: The size of the array
     :type size: int

     :param result: The array of floats to be filled with the converted values (a)
     :type result: array of floats (float *)

     :return: void

 .. c:function:: void sigmoid_derivative(float *value, float *result, int size)

     Calculate the sigmoid derivative of an array of floats

     :param value: The array of floats to be converted to sigmoid derivative values (a)
     :type value: array of floats (float *)

     :param size: The size of the array
     :type size: int

     :param result: The array of floats to be filled with the converted values (a)
     :type result: array of floats (float *)

     :return: void

 .. c:function:: void sigmoid2(float* x, float a, float b, float c, float d, float Q, float nu ,float* result, int size)